 Monarch Casino & Resort, Inc., was incorporated in 1993 and through its wholly-owned subsidiary, Golden Road Motor Inn, Inc. ("Golden Road"), owns and operates the Atlantis Casino Resort Spa, a hotel/casino facility in Reno, Nevada (the "Atlantis").
-Monarch's wholly owned subsidiaries, High Desert Sunshine, Inc. ("High Desert") and Golden North, Inc. ("Golden North"), each own separate parcels of land located proximate to the Atlantis.
-Monarch's wholly owned subsidiary Monarch Growth Inc. ("Monarch Growth"), formed in 2011, acquired Riviera Black Hawk, Inc., owner of the Riviera Black Hawk Casino (collectively "Monarch Black Hawk") or "Black Hawk") on April 26, 2012.
-Riviera Black Hawk Casino was renamed Monarch Casino Black Hawk in October 2013.
-Monarch Growth also owns a parcel of land in Black Hawk, Colorado contiguous to the Monarch Black Hawk Casino.
-The Company has included the results of Black Hawk in its consolidated financial statements since the date of acquisition.
+Monarch's wholly owned subsidiaries, High Desert Sunshine, Inc. ("High Desert"), Golden East, Inc. ("Golden East") and Golden North, Inc. ("Golden North"), each own separate parcels of land located proximate to the Atlantis.

+Monarch's wholly owned subsidiary Monarch Growth Inc. ("Monarch Growth"), formed in 2011, acquired Riviera Black Hawk, Inc., owner of the Riviera Black Hawk Casino on April 26, 2012.
+Riviera Black Hawk, Inc. was renamed Monarch Black Hawk, Inc. and Riviera Black Hawk Casino was renamed Monarch Casino Black Hawk in October 2013.
+Monarch Growth also owns a parcel of land in Black Hawk, Colorado contiguous to the Monarch Casino Black Hawk.
+In addition to owning the Monarch Casino Black Hawk, Monarch Black Hawk, Inc. also wholly owns Chicago Dogs Eatery, Inc. and Monarch Promotional Association both of which were formed related to extended licensure for extended hours of liquor operation in Black Hawk.
+The Company has included the results of Monarch Black Hawk, Inc. in its consolidated financial statements since the date of acquisition.

-Monarch's wholly owned subsidiary Monarch Interactive, Inc. ("Monarch Interactive") was formed on January 4, 2012 and received approval from the Nevada Gaming Commission on August 23, 2012, which approval was extended three times, each for an additional six month period, pending commencement of operations, for a license as an operator of interactive gaming.
-Before the license can be issued, a number of conditions must be met and before operations can commence, the Company must enter into contracts with a licensed interactive gaming service provider with an approved system.
-None of these conditions have occurred, and Monarch Interactive is not currently engaged in any operating activities.
+Monarch's wholly owned subsidiary Monarch Interactive, Inc. ("Monarch Interactive") received approval from the Nevada Gaming Commission on August 23, 2012, which approval was extended three times, each for an additional six-month period, for a license as an operator of interactive gaming.
+The Company has decided to allow the current approval to lapse pending a change in market conditions that would support the Company's investment in this line of business.
+Monarch Interactive is not currently engaged in any operating activities.
 In Nevada, legal interactive gaming is currently limited to intrastate poker.

 The consolidated financial statements include the accounts of Monarch and its subsidiaries.
 Intercompany balances and transactions are eliminated.
+Certain amounts in the consolidated financial statements for the previous periods have been reclassified to be consistent with the current period presentation.
+These reclassifications had no effect on the previously reported net income.
 Reference to the number of square feet or acreage are unaudited and considered outside the scope of our independent registered public accounting firm's audit of our consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board.